Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 “Much of Gaza is a wasteland,” U.N. humanitarian chief Tom Fletcher told the AP on Sunday.

-In Tel Aviv, families and friends of the hostages who gathered in a square broke into wild cheers as Israeli television channels announced that the first group of hostages was in the hands of the Red Cross.
-Tens of thousands of Israelis watched the transfers at public screenings across the country.
+Tens of thousands of Israelis watched the hostage transfers at public screenings across the country.
+In Tel Aviv, families and friends of the hostages broke into wild cheers as television channels announced that the first group was in the hands of the Red Cross.

-Israel released the first photos of the freed hostages, including one showing 28-year-old twins Gali and Ziv Berman embracing as they were reunited.
-Hostages previously released had said the twins from Kfar Aza were held separately.
+The freed hostages, all men, were later reunited with their families, and footage released by Israeli authorities showed tearful reunions.

-The photos of the first seven hostages showed them looking pale but less gaunt than some of the hostages freed in January.
+The bodies of the remaining 28 dead hostages are also to be handed over as part of the deal, although the exact timing remained unclear.

 Meanwhile, the Hostages Family Forum, a grassroots organization representing many of the hostage families, said four bodies were expected to return to Israel on Monday.
 The group said it was “shocked and dismayed” that so few were coming back.